neodix42/mylocalton-docker/README.md

 Now you can navigate to Time Machine by opening http://localhost:8083.

-By default, the following services will be available on start:
+By default, the following services will be available on start (optional services are starred):

 | Service name                    | Link                                                                                     |
 |---------------------------------|------------------------------------------------------------------------------------------|